What Is Sleep Apnea?

 Differential Diagnosis

 Excessive daytime sleepiness, snoring, and morning fatigue have several causes beyond OSA.
-Diagnostic differentiation among hypersomnolence, OSA, narcolepsy, and other sleep disorders is performed by the sleep medicine specialist / pulmonologist based on polysomnography; the medical acupuncturist works in coordination with this team as part of multidisciplinary care.
+The sleep medicine specialist or pulmonologist sorts out hypersomnolence, OSA, narcolepsy, and other sleep disorders using polysomnography; the medical acupuncturist works in coordination with this team as part of multidisciplinary care.

 Obesity Hypoventilation Syndrome